4DimK/Prusa-MINI-bear-Z10-mod/README.md

 Current draft versions under the PRINT_PROFILES folder.

-Important: Make sure the any setting related to extrusion does not derive any settings from the default MINI profiles.
+Important: Make sure the any setting related to extrusion does not derive any values from the default MINI profiles.
 Even better, the MK3S settings are a good starting point.

 In PrusaSlicer:
 - `Printer Settings->Notes`: Make sure -PRINTER_MODEL_MINI- is changed to another value.
-- `Filament Settings->Custom gcode`: Now that the printer name is changed no bowden related settings are applied.
+- `Filament Settings->Custom gcode`: Now that the printer name is changed, no bowden tuned values are applied.
 Since we use the MK3S extruder for this version.
 It is a good idea to copy-paste the settings from the equivalent MK3S filament profile.
 - `Filament Settings->Dependencies`: Same as above.

 All of these are implemented in the exported config bundles within this repo.